 There is ever increasing competition from strength and conditioning organisations around the World, with new organisations being established, and established organisations continually developing and evolving.
 For the NSCA to maintain its position as the World's leading organisation for Strength and Conditioning and Fitness Professionals, it is essential that all aspects of NSCA business evolve to meet the existing global requirements.
-Furthermore, there is still no standardised approach to evaluating a coaches' ability to coach outside of the United Kingdom Strength and Conditioning Association accreditation assessments.
-The CSCS certification has been enhanced with the introduction of the degree accreditation scheme through the Council on Accreditation of Strength and Conditioning Education (CASCE) and in addition to the introduction of the CPSS certification.
-Both initiatives have already started to positively impact the development of strength and conditioning coaches and sports scientists in America, although this needs to be expanded internationally.
+Certification has been enhanced with the introduction of the degree accreditation scheme through the Council on Accreditation of Strength and Conditioning Education (CASCE) and the introduction of the CPSS certification.
+Both of these initiatives have already started to positively impact the development of strength and conditioning coaches and sports scientists in America, although this needs to be expanded internationally.
 However, to support these ongoing initiatives it is essential that additional and appropriate applied research is undertaken and made available in varied formats appropriate to the diverse membership, making the applied findings as accessible as possible.

-Continued professional development of strength coaches and fitness professionals, across the duration of their careers, irrespective of age and experience, is crucial for the ongoing development of the profession and certified professionals, especially as research and technology continues to develop.
+Continued professional development of strength coaches and fitness professionals, across the duration their careers, irrespective of age and experience, is crucial for the ongoing development of the profession and certified professionals, especially as research and technology continues to develop.
 Experienced and novice coaches can learn from each other, forming symbiotic mentorships.
 Continued development is also essential to ensure that we can appropriately fill volunteer leadership roles, across the special interest groups, professional development groups, committees, and future board members of the NSCA.